-Note that we anticipate the solution to be flat ($\beta\sim 0$) with uncorrelated data.
-Subsequently, as $a$ approaches zero, the solutions converge to the mean value of the loss evaluated on the observed variable (half of the interval and one-third of the square, respectively).
-Any algorithmic deviation from this ideal solution provides the theoretical expected loss described in equations \ref{eq:Ru1} and \ref{eq:Ru2}.
-By examining Figure \ref{fig:example1}, we can assess how sampling and non-ideal flatness affect the convergence to these theoretical values.
+Note that we expect the solution to be flat ($\upbeta \sim 0$) with uncorrelated data.
+Consequently, as $a$ approaches zero, the solutions should converge to the mean value of the 1-D loss evaluated on the observed variable (half of the interval and one-third of the square, respectively).
+Any algorithmic deviation from this ideal solution yields the theoretical expected loss described in equations \ref{eq:Ru1} and \ref{eq:Ru2}.
+By examining Figure \ref{fig:example1}, we can evaluate how sampling and non-ideal flatness affect the convergence to these theoretical values.